Insurance Service Office (ISO) RatingInformation on Northwest Fire District's ISO Rating

-The Northwest Fire District proudly announces an improved Class 2/2Y Public Protection Classification (PPC) rating issued by the Insurance Service Office (ISO) which places the District’s fire protection community in the top 3% in the country.
-The enhanced score takes effect on January 01, 2017 and works to ensure lower insurance costs for property owners within the Northwest Fire District, including much of the Town of Marana and areas of unincorporated Pima County northwest of Tucson.
+The Northwest Fire District proudly announces an improved Class 1/1Y Public Protection Classification (PPC) rating issued by the Insurance Service Office (ISO) which places the District’s fire protection community in the top 1% in the country.
+The enhanced score takes effect on July 01, 2019 and works to ensure lower insurance costs for property owners within the Northwest Fire District, including much of the Town of Marana and areas of unincorporated Pima County northwest of Tucson.

 ISO collects and evaluates fire suppression capabilities in over 48,000 communities in the United States.
 ISO notes that most insurers use the PPC classification for underwriting and calculating premiums on residential, commercial, and industrial properties.
 The PPC score is a measure of the community’s overall ability to reduce property losses due to fires.

 The scale of a PPC rating ranges from 1-10, with Class 1 being the highest rating.
-Northwest Fire’s community Class 2 PPC rating, improved from Class 3, comes on the heels of a recent and extensive analysis performed by the ISO on the Northwest Fire community’s fire prevention and suppression systems.
+Northwest Fire’s community Class 1 PPC rating, improved from Class 2, comes on the heels of a recent analysis performed by the ISO on the Northwest Fire community’s fire prevention and suppression systems.

-The ISO is one of two third-party entities that assess the Northwest Fire District.
-The Commission on Fire Accreditation International also evaluates Northwest Fire as the District is one of only 234 accredited fire and rescue agencies in the country.
+The ISO is one of two third-party entities that regularly assess the Northwest Fire District.
+The Commission on Fire Accreditation International also evaluates Northwest Fire District is one of only 258 accredited fire and rescue agencies in the country.

 The chart below shows the distribution of PPC Ratings for fire protection districts nationwide.

 With an ISO Rating of Class 1, this makes Northwest Fire District one of only 348 agencies nationwide to achieve this rating, putting us in the top 1% of fire protection communities.

 How NWFD’s ISO Rating Affects District Residents